Actyx/frontend-boilerplate/README.md

 # End to end testing for Actyx websites

 This project performs automatic testing on Actyx websites.
-It aims to catch common issues like broken links, not working web forms, and so on.
+It aims to catch common issues like broken links, not working web forms, and visual regressions.

 You can use this tool for the production sites or locally on your branch.